barryblueice/ESP32-Precision-TouchPad/README.md

 # Current Issues:

- - Two fingers tap (equal to right click) can only trigger on laptop.<br>
+ - ~~Two fingers tap (equal to right click) can only trigger on laptop.~~<br>
-   > Regarding the solution for triggering double-finger touch on a Desktop PC, please refer to [System Tuning Guidelines](https://github.com/barryblueice/ESP32-Precision-TouchPad/wiki/System%20Tuning%20Guidelines).
+   > The triggering issue was caused by the missing of physical XY dimensions, and it has now been fixed.
  - Multi-Port HID compatibility design may not support on some old system, like Windows XP.
  - Cannot perform rapid and consecutive clicks.
  - Due to processor limitation, Original PTP Mode can only support wire connect/2.4G wireless mode. <br>Bluetooth mode needs to use ESP32-S3.